lazd/lazd.github.io/source/posts/Macinpi - A Raspberry Pi powered Mac Classic.md

   <figcaption>Apple Adjustable Keyboard</figcaption>
 </figure>

-I have an Apple mouse from the old days, just one button, rectangular and angular.
+I have an Apple mouse from the old days, rectangular and angular, with just one button.

-But these won't work with the Pi, they don't have USB, but ADB (Apple Desktop Bus), Apple's proprietary serial connector.
+But these won't work with the Pi.
+They don't have USB, but ADB (Apple Desktop Bus), Apple's proprietary serial connector.

 [TMK](https://github.com/tmk/tmk_keyboard) with [adb_usb](https://github.com/tmk/tmk_keyboard/tree/master/converter/adb_usb) on an old [Arduino Pro Micro clone](https://amzn.to/3rmDnJU) is the answer.
 I [download](http://www.tmk-kbd.com/tmk_keyboard/editor/unimap/?adb_usb_rev1) and [flash](https://deskthority.net/viewtopic.php?f=7&t=8448&start=) the firmware.
-I pull a 1kΩ resistor from my electronics box.
+I pull a 1kΩ resistor from my old electronics organizer.
 10 year old me categorized it wrong, or maybe it slipped under the dividers in the drawers, but I found it.
 An old s-video cable, which has the same 4 pin mini-DIN connector as ADB, is chopped up [and wired in according to the schematic](https://geekhack.org/index.php?topic=14290.0).
 Everything works the first try, $5 later.

 <figure>
   <img src="images/macinpi-adb2usb.jpg" alt="ADB2USB using an Arduino Pro Micro Clone">